|Sir Alex Ferguson|

 -- I should select both Andy Cole and Dwight Yorke as an unit. they were among the best, but Manchester United has too many legendary forwards: Cantona, Hughes, Rooney and Ronaldo.
-So I could only take one.
-Cole has a longer career than Yorke at the club.

 -- Brian McClair was the last player considered.
 The team is loaded with his type of players, but he spent 11 seasons with the club.
 Terry Sheringham was left off because of too many forwards.